 The voice parts of this imaginative

-arrangement are very melodic so it will be easy for the singers to feel secure
+arrangement are very melodic, so it will be easy for the singers to feel secure

-on their parts which are also supported by an up-tempo, rhythmic accompaniment.
+on their parts supported by piano accompaniment.

-between the stanzas written by the 19th century Irish poet, William Allingham.
+between the stanzas, written by the 19th century Irish poet, William Allingham.

 It begins and ends with a very up-beat chorus, but two of the stanzas are marked

-creative interpretation.
-The text to this two- or three-part original
+The text to this original

-are often blamed for unexplainable things in nature such as the mysterious
+are often blamed for unexplainable things in nature, such as the mysterious

 northern lights or how thorns get into one’s bed at night.
 Also, the legend